bradford-gill/agent-dashboard-proto/README.md

 ### SDR key metrics
 How should we split this across the different pages in the dashboard? how can we show this as a flow?
+I want a nice visual flow of the SDR process.
+Maybe we could have a graph visual showing all of this, then you can click in.

 **Activity Metrics:**
 - Calls made per day/week